State & Federal Grants

 Arkansas Future (ArFuture), is the newest state grant program.
 The purpose of this grant is to increase the education and skills of Arkansas’s workforce in an affordable manner.
 The grant applies to students enrolled in Science, Technology, Engineering and Math (STEM) or regional high demand areas of study.
 The grant will cover tuition and fees for qualifying certificate and Associate degree programs at Arkansas’ public institutions for eligible students.
 The grant is available on a first come, first serve basis.
 Deadline to apply is July 1 for fall enrollment and January 10 for spring enrollment.

-The Arkansas National Guard Tuition Incentive Program (G-TIP) provides up to $5,000 per year to Arkansas residents who are active members of the Arkansas Army/Air National Guard.
-Applications may be obtained from the unit commander or online at http://www.arguard.org/Education/ta.asp
+The Arkansas National Guard Tuition Waiver Program provides a up to tuition to Arkansas residents who are active members of the Arkansas Army/Air National Guard.
+Applications may be obtained from the unit commander.

 Arkansas Workforce Challenge